ebassi/graphene/README.md

 You can explicitly disable building the test suite and the benchmark suite, using the `-Dtests=false` and `-Dbenchmarks=false` configuration switches respectively.
-The test and benchmark suites depend on [GLib][glib]; if it is not available at configuration time, tests and benchmarks will be disabled automatically.
+The tests suite depends on [µTest][mutest]; if it is not available at configuration time, tests will be disabled automatically.

 #### Building on Windows